rogargon/myrecommendations/README.md

     form.find_by_value('login').first.click()
 ```

-Both steps are parameterized so we can use the steps to login users with any username and password, as long as we have previously created them and the password matches.
+Both steps are parameterized, so we can use the steps to login users with any username and password, as long as we have previously created them and the password matches.

 The first steps simply creates a new object based on the existing Django User class using the provided username and password, and a fixed e-mail.